culveyhouse/topography-flood-sim/README.md

 ## More Information

 1. To write this simulation, I immediately noticed I would need to build a pathfinding algorithm.
 Several pathfinding examples exist and are widely used, and at first I attempted a recursive pathfinder.
 However, I abandoned this as it was too resource-heavy and very time-consuming to troubleshoot and debug.
 I also wanted this simulator to function perfectly on a lightweight server with low memory.
 I settled on a simpler while loop with a 4-directonal pathfinder, similar to [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
-2. I decide to use an OOP system to represent the 3D cubes as objects, so that each object may store its own information, namely its content (0=board, 1=air, 2=water).
+2. I decided to use an OOP system to represent the 3D cubes as objects, so that each object may store its own information, namely its content (0=board, 1=air, 2=water).
 By using this structure, the simulation may be expanded in the future with more materials, behaviors, etc.
-3. The simulation functions contrary to the physics of pouring water over a topology, but rather it functions by flooding the topology upwards, resulting in the same end behavior.
-Water drains or pools based on the topology, and uses pathfinding to attempt to drain.
+3. The simulation functions contrary to the physics of pouring water over a topology, but rather it simulates flooding the topology upwards, producing the same end result.
+Water drains or pools based on the topology and uses pathfinding to attempt drainage.
 Water will typically pool in multiple areas at multiple heights, and I included a few visuals here to depict the tests that are availalbe in `tests.py`:

    a.
 The first test is a small control grid which fully drains with a total flooding of zero (0) cubes: